 3.3 DISCUSSION

-Propagation techniques in flowering and ornamental plants were introduced to solve the majority of the problems that hinder effective propagation of significant economic flowering and ornamental plants.
+Propagation techniques in flowering and ornamental plants were introduced to solve most of the problems that hinder effective propagation of significant economic flowering, (nutrient rich food plants like pistachio, see the reference : https://novapublishers.com/shop/pistachios-cultivation-production-and-consumption/ Chapter Name : Micropopagation of the Pistachios, Chapter 3) )and ornamental plants(Add the references).
 This investigation revealed that the cutting type with medium demonstrated substantial viability in shoot and root development (Leakey et al., 2004).
 In this study, shoot apices planted in the media contained sand mixed with coir dust media showed the significantly higher performance in most tested parameters.
 This result might be due to the fact shoot tip cuttings generally produces a new plant faster since a well-developed shoot is already present as reported by George.
 2008.
 The presence of leaves on stem cuttings enhances root initiation and development by stimulating physiological and hormonal processes in the cutting (Lischweski et al., 2015).

 The better performances exhibited by the shoot apices could be due to the existence of active and young cells at the apices compared to the matured stem parts (Das et al., 2023).
 Also, there might be growth hormones available at the apices of stems compared to the mature parts.
 The media possessed with sand and coir dust might provide a porous rhizosphere which is favorable for emerging roots.
 Generally, root formation is promoted by the media having minimum of 50% porosity.
 It appears likely that sand possesses that characteristic of an ideal medium, including a sufficient amount of gas-filled pore space and an oxygen diffusion rate for healthy respiration to maintain root uptake (Fonteno and Nelson, 1990).